xoe-labs/click-odoo/dodoo/README.md

 `dodoo` is a CLI or library entrypoint to the dodoo server middleware for Odoo.

+- `KF 1:` it hot-reloads config for DB, SMTP and the admin password.
+- `KF 2:` it supports libpg dsn. (ej. for db server multiplexing)
+- `KF 3:` set max connection per database.
+- `KF := Killer Feature`

 **It provides:**

 - A handle to the Odoo namespace `dodoo.odoo`